Most Frequently asked Automation Testing Interview Questions:

 QA Test Automation Interview Questions for beginners and advanced level candidates are listed in this tutorial.

-Test automation plays a very important role in the entire lifecycle.
-Most of the time when want to prepare for an automation testers interview, we focus only on the tool specific question.
+Test automation plays a very important role in the entire software lifecycle.
+Most of the time when we want to prepare for an automation testing interview, we only focus on tool-specific questions.

-Here I have tried to cite down the short and quick questions very much specific to the automation as a whole and not specific to any “tool”.
+I have tried to cite down the short and quick questions which are very much specific to the automation as a whole and are not specific to any “tool”.

-We have covered basic automation questions as well as some advanced questions for intermediate to expert level candidate interviews of 2 to 5 years experience.
+We have covered basic test automation questions as well as some advanced questions for intermediate to expert level candidates of up to 2 to 5 years experience.

 Q #1) What is Automation?

 Answer: Automation is any action which can reduce human efforts.

 Answer: The process of using special software tools or scripts to perform testing tasks such as entering data, executing the test steps and comparing the results etc. is known as Automation testing.